Information to citizens of countries subject to the visa requirement

 A single-entry visa

-is issued for one journey during which you can stay in the Schengen area for 90 days within a six (6) month period.
+is issued for one journey during which you can stay in the Schengen area for up to 90 days in any 180-day period.

 A double-entry visa

-is granted for several visits to the Schengen area.
-The total duration of the stay is the number of days stated on the visa, at most 90 days within a six (6) month period.
-The period of six months starts on the day of entry into Schengen area.
-The visa is valid for a maximum of five (5) years.
+is granted for several consecutive visits to the Schengen area.
+The total duration of the stays may not exceed the number of days stated in the visa sticker, which may be up to 90 days in a 180-day period.
+A multiple-entry visa is valid for a maximum of five (5) years.

 Airport transit visas